 Applicants for admission should register by the end of December for 11+ and by the end of Autumn Term in Year 6 for 13+.
 A registration form can be found at the bottom of this page.

 We may also have occasional places at other ages.
 Please contact the School for details.

 THE ASSESSMENT PROCESS

 The aim of the process is to identify potential.
 We are looking for well-rounded pupils with a genuine interest in education in the broadest sense of the word, with interests that stretch beyond the confines of the academic curriculum.
-The neighbouring Preparatory School has strong traditions in sport, music, drama, art, debating and community activities and Wetherby Senior School aims to emulate this.
+In its short history, Wetherby Senior School has already built strong traditions of success in academic excellence, sport, music, drama and art.
 There are many extra-curricular activities, all of which are important in developing a well-balanced, confident individual.

-No specific preparation for the 11+ entrance tests is needed, all candidates start on an equal footing, with identical opportunities to display their academic aptitude.
 All candidates for entry sit papers in English and Maths, which are designed for their age group.
-Those boys invited back to interview are posted in the weeks following the Assessment Day and a date given for their interview at the School.
-If offered a place subsequent to that, a deadline for acceptance is given..
+Selected boys are then invited back for an interview.
+If offered a place subsequent to that, a deadline for acceptance is given.

 FLUENCY IN ENGLISH

-In order to cope with the brisk academic pace and social demands of Wetherby Senior School, pupils must be fluent English speakers.
-Normally pupils should have been educated in the English medium for at least 3 years before coming to the school.
-Tuition in English as an Additional Language (EAL) can be arranged (at additional cost) in the first instance to get any pupils up to the required standard.
+In order to fully access the curriculum and to play a full part in the life of Wetherby Senior School, prospective pupils must have a good level of written and spoken English, or demonstrate the aptitude to acquire it quickly.
+Normally pupils should have been educated in the English medium for at least 3 years before coming to the school; tuition in English as an Additional Language (EAL) can be arranged (at additional cost) to support boys that require it.